AutodeskGames/stingray-docs/source/sdk_help/extend_content.md

-# Make new resources available to the project
+# Extend the project content

 You can use the `resources` extension to make new resources available for use in the editor.
 When your plug-in is loaded, users are able to work with these resources like any other assets in their project or in the core resources folder.